{City of Coral Springs}

 McKeone compared the relationship between the city and the CSYS to be like a long marriage that has developed some issues.
 Travel soccer is usually more competitive and requires substantial time and a financial commitment from families.
 CSYS offers about three months of competition while travel teams are in operation for most of the year, he said.

-Mayor Scott Brook asked if it would be possible for the current CSYS and a travel program to work together.
+Mayor Scott Brook asked whether the current CSYS and a travel program could work together.
 One concern was that it might be difficult for two programs with different leaders.

 Send Your News to Coral Springs’s #1 Award-Winning News Site Here.
 Don’t Miss Parkland Talk, Tamarac Talk, Coconut Creek Talk, Margate Talk, and Sunrise FL Talk.